-Brian Martin is emeritus professor at the University of Wollongong, Australia.
-He is the author of 17 books and hundreds of articles on nonviolence, whistleblowing, scientific controversies, information issues, democracy and other topics.
+Brian Martin is emeritus professor of social sciences at the University of Wollongong, Australia.
+He is the author of 21 books and hundreds of articles on nonviolence, whistleblowing, scientific controversies, information issues, democracy and other topics.
 He is vice president of Whistleblowers Australia and runs a large website on suppression of dissent.

 Don't trust the Wikipedia entry about me.
 For an analysis, see "Persistent bias on Wikipedia".

 MSc qualifying (first class honours equivalent), Physics, University of Sydney, 1970